Titwood

 Titwood is a cricket ground in the Pollokshields area of Glasgow, Scotland.
 It is the home of the Clydesdale Cricket Club and is one of four international grounds in Scotland approved by the International Cricket Council (ICC) as a home venue for the Scotland national cricket team.

 Titwood was approved by the ICC in May 2007 for the hosting of One-Day International (ODI) matches.
-It became the fourth Scottish ground to be granted ODI status, as it was seen as a hub of cricket in Scotland, along with the Grange, Aberdeenshire's Mannofield and Ayr's New Cambusdoon.
+It became the fourth Scottish ground to be granted ODI status, as it was seen as a hub of cricket in Scotland, along with Edinburgh's The Grange, Aberdeen's Mannofield Park and New Cambusdoon in Ayr.

 The first of these, an 'offshore international' between India and Pakistan in July 2007, was a victim of the wet weather.
 The second game was played in August the same year, between Scotland and India.

 In January 2014, Titwood hosted Scotland’s last three Clydesdale Bank 40 home group games.

 History

 Clydesdale moved to Titwood in 1876, having previously played at Kinning Park since their formation in 1848.
 As they had done with their former home, Clydesdale rented the grounds at Titwood from the Pollok Estate.
 The original pitch was situated next to Darnley Road, on land now occupied by Hutchesons' Grammar School.
 In 1904, the pitch was relocated westwards and a new pavilion constructed.
 Clydesdale bought Titwood from the Pollok Estate in 1987 for £29,000.

 Titwood has been selected to host four first first-class matches involving Scotland, the first against the Marylebone Cricket Club in July 1963.
 The annual fixture against Ireland was staged at Titwood in 1984 and 1986.
 An ICC Intercontinental Cup match against Kenya was scheduled to be played on the ground in 2008, but no play was possible due to rain.
+In 2026, the ground was the selected venue for the first ODI match between Scotland Women and Netherlands Women.